 At DLA we believe our students’ achievements are the direct result of our teachers’ effectiveness.
-We believe teachers are leaders in their classrooms and are responsible for their students’ success.
-The more effective our teachers are, the more effective our students will be.
+We believe teachers are leaders who are responsible for their students’ success.
+The more skilled and accomplished our teachers are, the more proficient and high achieving our students will be.

 Ongoing professional development aligned to the DLA Teacher Performance Rubric

 Training on evidence-based practices that align with our school model and priorities, such as data-driven instruction, balanced literacy, effective writing instruction, and project-based learning

 Opportunities to practice techniques and strategies and receive feedback from academic coach and peers

 Weekly opportunities to collaborate with grade level team, department team, and the intervention team